Beer & Food Prices in Bucharest and Romania (2025 Update)

 Bottle of beer (500ml) – Starting at 2.15 Euros

-If you want to get a bit more in depth, check out my articles about the best coffee in Constanta, best pizza in the city or take a look at the best restaurants in Bucharest.
+If you want to get a bit more in-depth, check out my articles about the best coffee in Constanta, the best pizza in the city, or take a look at the best restaurants in Bucharest.

 The Romanian culture is generally aimed at optimizing costs, so if you choose to live like a Romanian, you can do so on the cheap.

-Usually, bread, pastries, vegetables and local fruits are way cheaper than in most parts in Europe based on my research.
+Usually, bread, pastries, vegetables, and local fruits are way cheaper than in most parts of Europe based on my research and personal experience.

 Cold cuts, all sorts of meats, including fish and seafood are similarly priced and sometimes more expensive than other parts of Europe.
 And, of course, beer is always cheap and tasty!